The Jack the Ripper Murders

 A drawing of HMS Erebus and HMS Terror

-Everything seemed well enough and the mission set sail from Greenhithe in Kent on May 19th, 1845 with 134 men between the two ships.
 Around a month into the expedition, they stopped in Greenland, to gather more supplies, send letters home from the crew and send 5 men back who had contracted illnesses.
 In late July of 1845, two whaling ships spotted the Erebus and Terror entering Baffin Bay.
-This was the last time the crew was officially seen alive.
+This was the final confirmed sighting of the expedition.

 The graves on Beechey Island.
 The fourth one, furthest left, is for a member of the search party